Garlic is considered a vital ingredient in many cuisines around the world. It has even become a must-have item in American kitchens!

 Despite its fame and flavor, people still wonder, “Is Garlic a vegetable?
 Or Perhaps an herb, or spice?

 Strictly speaking, Garlic is a root vegetable (Allium sativum) belonging to the onion family.
-It is also not wrong to call Garlic a spice as it adds flavour to the food but Galic is Not a herb.
+It is also not wrong to call Garlic a spice as it adds flavor to the food but Galic is Not a herb.

 The garlic bulb at the root consists of 10 to 20 cloves packed together in a covering like paper which is typically removed before consumption.
 The edible part within this papery skin is pale yellowish in color.